WithaY23/SB-CSE337/Assignment3/README.md

 class_grade.sh:
 Calculate the weighted average of an exam for a class of students.
 Take a data file, as formatted below, with relevant weights, specified as numbers provided to the command line, and display weighted average.

+Input: data.txt W1 W2 W3 ...
+W1- Wn are weights for questions within the test

 **ID,Q1,Q2,Q3,Q4,Q5**
 101,8,6,9,4,4